reidev275/Presentations/A-Developers-Journey/README.md

 ---

 <!-- .slide: class="quote" -->
->If you have a class with two methods and one of them is the constructor you have a function
+>If you have a class with two methods and one of them is the constructor, you have a function

-@JackDied
+@JackDied - "Stop Writing Classes"

 ---